You need the capacity to manage your customer requests comfortably

 Understanding that they’re being taken care of and that they’ll get those festival tickets or new trainers in just a few minutes, they’ll be happy to sit tight while your system catches up with its backlog.

 Your virtual waiting room might only kick in a handful of times each year, but you’ll be so glad it's there when it does.
-It’s the safety net that will save your website over and over again.
+It’s the safety net that will save your high traffic websites over and over again.
 It will help you boost customer confidence, conversions, and your top line figures.
 Isn’t it time you talked to our team before any one of those disasters we spoke about strikes?